13 – 21 August 2022

-To celebrate our 40th year, we have designed a new summer camp exclusively for Year 7, 8 and 9 pupils who live in the UK.
+To celebrate our 40th year, we have designed a new summer camp exclusively for Year 7, 8 and 9 pupils (ages 11-14) who live in the UK and Europe.

 Pupils have missed out on schooling this year.
 They have not only missed academic learning experiences but also daily social interactions that are a key foundation in childhood development.
 ISCA will provide a fun experiential learning experience for each pupil, as well as facilitating the inter-personal connections they have lacked, and so desperately craved, over the past year.

 At ISCA, our teachers bring history to life in a fun and interactive way, giving our pupils a transformational, educational experience.
 During our one-week programme, we explore over 15 historic and cultural sites which complement the KS3 History Curriculum, encouraging our pupils to gain a greater understanding of the topics they study at school.
 For our European students these sites will showcase the most important events in British history.

 We believe in experiential learning.
 Not only do we explore lots of different sights, but we also provide each pupil with an activity booklet to complete during the week; we stimulate learning through collaborative working in interactive workshops; and we give everyone our ISCA Explorer course book, which contains a detailed history of every place we visit.

 During the programme, students will visit sights which they will study in Year 7, Year 8 and Year 9.

 - The Norman Conquest: Tower of London, River Thames, Windsor Castle

 - Magna Carta and Parliament: Runnymede, Houses of Parliament